tschaub/suite/docs/installerdocs/source/README.rst

 Installing the OpenGeo Suite
 ============================

 This document will discuss how to install the OpenGeo Suite.
-More detailed operating instructions are contained inside the archive.
+More detailed operating instructions are available once the software is installed.

 Prerequisites